johanaarstein/am-lottieplayer/readme.txt

 AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement crisp, vectorized animations to your website.
 Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own *Media Library*, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.
 You can add a description for screenreaders and search eninge crawlers.

-Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor or via the shortcode [am-lottieplayer].
+Upload Lottie animations to WordPress and add them to Gutenberg, Divi, Elementor, Flatsome UX Builder, or via the shortcode [am-lottieplayer].

 = Features =